All Episodes

 I mean, his story is he was shot in the butt.

-In any event, then the along comes the Department of Um Homeland Security saying that actually these two, Ramos and Compion, Border Patrol agents, had confessed that they knowingly shot an unarmed suspect, had confessed that they did not believe the suspect was a threat to them.
+In any event, then along comes the Department of Homeland Security saying that actually these two, Ramos and Campillon, Border Patrol agents, had confessed that they knowingly shot an unarmed suspect, had confessed that they did not believe the suspect was a threat to them.

-They stated that day that they were they quote wanted to shoot a Mexican, unquote.
+They stated that day that they, quote, wanted to shoot a Mexican, unquote.

-All of this to Congressman John Culberson and other Republican congressmen of Texas who wanted to know what was going on with a government who believed in illegal alien drug smuggler over their own border patrol agents as to what went on.
+All of this to Congressman John Culverson and other Republican congressmen of Texas who wanted to know what was going on with a government who believed an illegal alien drug smuggler over their own Border Patrol agents as to what went on.

-Uh 11 and 12 years in federal penitentiary, one of them assaulted by illegal alien inmates in his Mississippi Federal prison just last Saturday.
+The Border Patrol agents, by the way, are serving hard time, 11 and 12 years in the federal penitentiary, one of them assaulted by illegal alien inmates in his Mississippi federal prison just last Saturday.

-The uh the uh Mr. Culberson and others were asking the uh inspector general of the Department of Homeland Security, so where is this report that says all this about Ramos and Compion?
+Mr. Culberson and others were asking the Inspector General of the Department of Homeland Security, so where is this report that says all this about Ramos and Campillon?

-You've said it to us, but where's the re investigative report?
+You've said it to us, but where's the investigative report?

 This was last September.